zkmkarlsruhe/ofxTensorFlow2/example_style_transfer/README.md

 Make sure to download and extract the folder containing multiple _SavedModels_ from the assets.
 The easiest way is to use the script provided in _../scripts/download_example_model.sh_.
 The application will by default look for a folder "models/" in "bin/data/".

 ### TensorFlow2
 ***Note***: the computational graph uses a function which relies on the size of the tensor.
 This leads to a problem when saving the model.
-We have to specify the input dimensions using the already presented wrapper, e.g:
+We have to specify the input dimensions using the following wrapper:
 ```python
 @tf.function(input_signature=[tf.TensorSpec([None, 480, 640, 3], dtype=tf.float32)])
 def model_predict(input_1):
     return {'outputs': network(input_1, training=False)}
 ```
-***Note***: you can download the checkpoints for each model from our assets and use the script _pyhton/checkpoint2SavedModel.py_ to change the input signature!
+***Note***: you can download the checkpoints for each model from our assets and use the script _python/checkpoint2SavedModel.py_ to change the input signature!

 ### openFrameworks
 In this example we will use the `ThreadedModel` class and augment the runModel function.
 This way we can modify the in and outputs inside the thread.